svenkonings/GraphterEffects/examples/README.txt

-This folder only contains a limited amount of examples.
+This folder only contains a limited number of examples.
 More examples can be found in the manual.